theos/theos.dev/docs/Variables.md

   - Flags to pass to Xcode
   - Space-separated list

+- XXX_BUNDLE_RESOURCES (str)
+  - File paths for the current .bundle's resources
+  - Space-separated list or any other standard GNU Make convention

+- XXX_RESOURCE_FILES (str)
+  - Alias for XXX_BUNDLE_RESOURCES

 - XXX_BUNDLE_RESOURCE_DIRS (str)
   - File paths for the current bundle's resource directory (default: Resources)
     - Adding a `Resources` folder to your project will copy over the containing files to the bundle on the target device during install
+  - Space-separated list or any other standard GNU Make convention

+- XXX_RESOURCE_DIRS (str)
+  - Alias for XXX_BUNDLE_RESOURCE_DIRS

+- XXX_PUBLIC_HEADERS (str)
+  - File paths for the current .bundle's public headers
   - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_RESOURCE_FILES (str)